Gizmo44z/CyLR/README.md

  * '-noinet' - Excludes "\inetpub\logs\LogFile" path from default collection in cases of extreme size.
 Independent collection is recommended for Exchange and Web servers.
  * '-dt' - Collect all users Desktop folders.
  * '-recycle' - Collect the Recycle Bin from the target drive.
+ * '-cmft' - Only collects C:\ drive information if you do not want secondary or attached drives collected from.

 ## DEPENDENCIES
 In general: some kind of administrative rights on the target (root, sudo, administrator,...).